saltstack/salt/HACKING.md

 your PR is submitted during the week you should be able to expect some kind of communication within that business day.
 If your tests are passing and we're not in a code freeze, ideally your code will be merged that day.
-If you haven't heard from your assigned reviewer, ping them on GitHub, [irc](TODO salt freenode), or Community Slack.
+If you haven't heard from your assigned reviewer, ping them on GitHub, [irc][salt on freenode], or Community Slack.

 If, as mentioned earlier, you're not interested in writing tests or docs, just note that in your PR.
 Something like, "I'm not interested in writing